Research interests: Computational statistics, renewable energy, machine/deep learning.

 See Google Scholar page for up-to-date publication list.

-AP Hilbers, DJ Brayshaw, A Gandy (2020).
+AP Hilbers, DJ Brayshaw, A Gandy (2021).
 Efficient quantification of the impact of demand and weather uncertainty in power system models.
-To appear in IEEE Transactions on Power Systems. [preprint] [code]
+IEEE Transactions on Power Systems, 36-3, 1771-1779. [paper] [open access version] [code]

 AP Hilbers, DJ Brayshaw, A Gandy (2020).
 Importance subsampling for power system planning under multi-year demand and weather uncertainty1.
-In proceedings of the 16th International Conference on Probabilistic Methods Applied to Power Systems (PMAPS 2020). [paper] [open access version] [code]
+In proceedings of the 16th IEEE International Conference on Probabilistic Methods Applied to Power Systems (PMAPS 2020). [paper] [open access version] [code]

 AP Hilbers, DJ Brayshaw, A Gandy (2019).
 Importance subsampling: improving power system planning under climate-based uncertainty2.
 Applied Energy, 251, 113114. [paper] [open access version] [code]